top of page

 Normally, the foot works like a well-oiled machine.
 But over time, the plantar fascia can lose elasticity and become inflamed.
 This can be exacerbated by many causes, including:

-• A recent increase in activity, such as a new exercise regime
+• A recent increase in activity, such as a new exercise regimen

 • Walking or running on hard or irregular surfaces